Exercise after Back Surgery with Pilates

 To review; tailbone anchored, lower back has natural curve, ribs pulled into floor, and length in the back of the neck with the chin pulled down.

-Lifting your hips into a bridge is another effective way to exercise after back surgery to strengthen the back muscles.
+Lifting your hips into a bridge is another effective way to exercise your back after surgery.

 Find more great Pilates exercises to strengthen your back with the new Pilates DVD for Healthy Back and Joints by clicking here.